somombo/try-opencv-py/README.md

 ## To Run

 Run  `.\dist\hello.exe`
+(this command does not need to be run in a conda environment)

 You should see a gray scale picture of footballer Lionel Messi.
 (color version is in messi5.jpg)